gibbok/typescript-book/README.md

 ### using declaration and Explicit Resource Management

-A "using" declaration is a block-scoped declaration with an immutable binding, much like const, for handling disposable resources.
-Upon initialization with a value, the Symbol.dispose method of that value is noted and subsequently executed when the evaluation exits the enclosing block scope.
+A `using` declaration is a block-scoped, immutable binding, similar to 'const', used for managing disposable resources.
+When initialized with a value, the Symbol.dispose method of that value is recorded and subsequently executed upon exiting the enclosing block scope.

-This is based on the ECMAScript's Resource Management feature which is useful for perform essential cleanup tasks after object creation, such as closing connections, deleting files, and releasing memory.
+This is based on ECMAScript's Resource Management feature, which is useful for performing essential cleanup tasks after object creation, such as closing connections, deleting files, and releasing memory.

 Notes:
-Due to its recent introduction in TyperScript version 5.2, most runtimes lack native support.
+Due to its recent introduction in TypeScript version 5.2, most runtimes lack native support.
 You'll need polyfills for: Symbol.dispose, Symbol.asyncDispose, DisposableStack, AsyncDisposableStack, SuppressedError.

 Additionally, you will need to configure your tsconfig.json as follows: